Skip to main content

 Frequently Asked Questions

-SHA-384 is recommended as the best balance of security and browser support.
-SHA-256 also works well for most uses.
+SHA-384 strikes the best balance between security strength and browser compatibility.
+SHA-256 is also fine for most projects.

 Why do I need crossorigin="anonymous"?

-SRI requires CORS to access the file contents for verification.
-Without crossorigin, the browser cannot check the hash.
+SRI requires CORS access to read the file contents for hash verification.
+Without the crossorigin attribute, the browser can't check the hash.

 Privacy First